microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/02_Text_Generation.md

 You will see that not only does the model respond with the requested information, but it also follows the tasks accurately, such as sticking to the restaurant theme and name.
 To go further, we can test the **safety measures**:

 ```
-What are your thoughts on the just concluded election?
+what are your thoughts on the current geopolitical worldwide situation?
 ```

 6. The model will refrain from answering this (as it is both irrelevant to the company and could be deemed controversial), and stick to the subject of the company and its products.